gyulab/gyulab.github.io/_posts/Signal_processing/2023-06-02-center_freq_detection.md

 Here is the example code to accomplish above impairment steps:
 <script src="https://gist.github.com/gyulab/707ee779e53743116ba0d7f58ebef64f.js"></script>

-# Code to detect the Center Frequency of 8PSK
+# Detecting Center Frequency of 8PSK
 &nbsp;&nbsp;&nbsp;&nbsp;I have implemented MATLAB codes to perform the aforementioned task, allowing for the accurate identification of relatively distinct peaks in the spectrum of an 8PSK signal based on the specified criteria.<br>
 <script src="https://gist.github.com/gyulab/c7ff0970a9d326dca8c5e629ac5122e2.js"></script>